MuriungiPatrick/Bootstrap-5-Theming-Kit/README.md

 *** This is simple starter project to help you get started quickly when making a custom Bootstrap theme.

-## What this project does

-This repository includes a project structure with a build script that builds a custom CSS version of Bootstrap 5,.
-You can clone this repository, run the npm run test  and go right into modifying variables and adding styles.
-There's also an HTML file that contains a neatly organized collection of Bootstrap components that fit a 1920x1080 display, so you can instantly see the outcome.

 ## Prerequisites

 This works on Windows, macOS and Linux.